laanp/Icarus_Mods_Separated/README.md

 Mod by JimK72 introduces an interface to set Jump height, and other things.
 Activate the Custom Options Interface with right mouse click, when your fists are displayed in lower right corner of screen
 - Allows 700, 800, or 900 unit jump heights, along with double or triple jump option.
+- Hit "H" key to bring up the hands in the hud.
-- Right-mouse button when fists equipped to bring up menu.
+- Right-mouse button to bring up Custom Options menu.
 - An option to clear all nearby vegetation - within a specified adjustable radius, until next reload
 - Allows temporary removal of all nearby caveworms (until next spawn time)
 - An option to clear all weather
 - An option to put out all fires
 - An option to leave via dropshop from anywhere

 #### 3. Teleporter (JimK72)
-A mod by Jimk72 that converts the Food Ration item that you can purchase at the workshop, into a Teleporter Bundle Kit.
+- A mod by Jimk72 that converts the Food Ration item that you can purchase at the workshop, into a Teleporter Bundle Kit.
+- This kit unbundles to a teleporter base and handheld remote you can use in-game.
+- This mod provides Teleporter kit available for purchase in the Workshop, and allows 2-way teleportation, walking over base unit or left-mouse click with remote equipped.
-This kit unbundles to a teleporter base and handheld remote you can use in-game If you purchase 2 x Teleporter bundle kits, it allows 2-way teleportation, walking over base unit or left-mouse, right-mouse click with remote equipped. while holding the remote.
-Tested and works in server mode of play - ensure everyone (including the server) has exactly the same mods running
+- This mod includes 2 x Teleporter bundle kits, in the "Pete's Starter Loadout Kit", allowing 2 x 2-way teleport location options, using left-mouse, or right-mouse click with the remote equipped.
+- Tested and works in server mode of play - ensure everyone (including the server) has exactly the same mods running.

 #### 4. Clear_Photo_Lens (JimK72)
-A mod by JimK72 that extends distance limitation in camera mode, as well as removes the camera reticle & menu items Activate photo mode by hitting Numpad8
+- A mod by JimK72 that extends distance limitation in camera mode, as well as removes the camera reticle & menu items
+- Activate photo mode by hitting Numpad8
-Keys: "ESC"=exit Photo Mode, "ALT"=Camera Menu, "CTRL"=Camera DOWN, "SPACEBAR"=Camera UP, Left, Right movement keys=Camera Left & Camera Right
+- Keys: "ESC"=exit Photo Mode, "ALT"=Camera Menu, "CTRL"=Camera DOWN, "SPACEBAR"=Camera UP, Left, Right movement keys=Camera Left & Camera Right
 _______________________________________________________________________________________________________________________________________________________________________

 ### laanp-NoWeather_v1_w83_P.pak